MicrosoftDocs/azure-devops-docs/docs/pipelines/process/expressions.md

 ### containsValue
 * Evaluates `True` if the left parameter is an array, and any item equals the right parameter.
 Also evaluates `True` if the left parameter is an object, and the value of any property equals the right parameter.
 * Min parameters: 2.
 Max parameters: 2
-* If the left parameter is an array, converts each item to match the type of the right parameter.
-If the left parameter is an object, converts the value of each property to match the type of the right parameter.
+* If the left parameter is an array, convert each item to match the type of the right parameter.
+If the left parameter is an object, convert the value of each property to match the type of the right parameter.
 The equality comparison for each specific item evaluates `False` if the conversion fails.
 * Ordinal ignore-case comparison for Strings
 * Short-circuits after the first match